RinasSam/sw3-apks/README.md

 Step 2: Go to "Settings > Security > Install Unknown Apps > SAI", and enable it to install unknown apps.

-Step 3: Move the 3 APK files to your Device.
+Step 3: Move the .APKS file to your Device.

 Step 4: Open SAI and click "Install APKs"

-Step 5: Find all the .apks file, select it, then click install.
+Step 5: Find the .apks file, select it, then click install.

 Step 6: If all works, it should work.